 A new white smile from Pavlo Orthodontics will help you tackle the world with confidence.
 Now we are sure that you’ve heard about the importance of orthodontic treatment, and maybe you are even considering starting your journey towards the perfect smile of your dreams.

 Additionally, teeth treatment in Newburyport has cosmetic benefits that include giving you a more aesthetically pleasing smile and increased confidence, positively affecting your work and social life.
-However, after completing your orthodontic treatment, you might have to worry about getting teeth whitening treatment to ensure you have whiter teeth and a new smile shiny as it is perfectly straight.
+However, after completing your orthodontic treatment, you might have to worry about getting teeth whitening treatment to ensure you have whiter teeth and a new smile as shiny as it is perfectly straight.

 Why Do Teeth Stain With Braces?

 Although braces will straighten and align your teeth beautifully, it is normal to find that your teeth have suffered some slight discoloration after your orthodontist removes your braces.

 Wearing braces makes it more challenging to clean your teeth properly, making plaque build-up common.
 According to Healthline, Plaque buildup is common behind the braces’ wire and around the braces brackets, which adhere to the teeth.

 Plaque build-up is normal while eating and drinking, so don’t over-worry.